cinemascience/cinema_components/readme.md

 	]
 }
 ```
+### Events
+- **'dataUpdated'** Triggered after a call to refreshData() if the data has been changed.
+Called with an updateInfo object as the argument which provides a summary of the data that changed.
 ### Methods
 - **isStringDimension(dimension)** Returns a boolean representing whether the given dimension is a string-type or not.
 - **getSimilar(query, threshold)** Get data rows (returned as an array of indices) that are similar to the given data (**query**).
 Difference between two data points is measured as the Manhattan distance where each dimension is normalized. i.e. The sum of the differencs on each dimension (each scaled from 0 to 1.
 On string dimensions, the distance is considered 0 if the strings are the same, otherwise 1 NaN values have 0 distance from each other, but 1 from anything else undefined values 0 distance from each other, but 1 from defined values. **query** Does not have to be a data point already in the database, but it must have the same dimensions as the database. **Threshold** is the value that the difference between **query** and data point must be to be considerd "similar."
+- **refreshData(reloadAllData)** Reload the database's CSV file and check for changes in the data.
+Calls the dataUpdated event if a change was found.
+By default, a change will only be triggered if the size of the CSV file has changed (i.e. rows were added or removed).
+If **reloadAllData** is true, then the change will be triggered regardless.

 ## Component
 All components in CinemaComponents are subclasses of Component.
 Component contains fields and methods common to all components (though some may be overridden). **Component.js** also contains definitions for some small classes that may be used by components such as **CINEMA\_COMPONENTS.ExtraData** and **CINEMA_COMPONENTS.Margin**